microsoft/vscode-docs/docs/setup/linux.md

 ## Updates

-VS Code ships monthly and you can see when a new release is available by checking [Updates](/updates).
+VS Code ships monthly and you can see when a new release is available by checking [Updates page](/updates).
 If the VS Code repository was installed correctly, then your system package manager should handle auto-updating in the same way as other packages on the system.

 **Note:** Updates are automatic and run in the background for the [Snap package](#snap).

 ## Node.js

 Node.js is a popular platform and runtime for easily building and running JavaScript applications.
-It also includes [npm](https://www.npmjs.com/), a Package Manager for Node.js modules.
+It also includes [NPM](https://www.npmjs.com/), a Package Manager for Node.js modules.
 You'll see Node.js and npm mentioned frequently in our documentation and some optional VS Code tooling requires Node.js (for example, the VS Code [extension generator](/api/get-started/your-first-extension.md)).

 If you'd like to install Node.js on Linux, see [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to find the Node.js package and installation instructions tailored to your Linux distribution.
 You can also install and support multi version of Node.js by using the [Node Version Manager](https://github.com/creationix/nvm).

-To learn more about JavaScript and Node.js, see our [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md), where you'll learn about running and debugging Node.js applications with VS Code.
+To learn more about JavaScript and Node.js, see our [VS Code Node.js tutorial](/docs/nodejs/nodejs-tutorial.md), where you'll learn about running and debugging Node.js applications with VS Code.

 ## Setting VS Code as the default text editor